MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 - Channel meetings
 - Screen sharing

-A Microsoft 365 or Office 365 plan provides the following features in addition to the features that Microsoft Teams Free (classic) provides:
+A Microsoft Teams Essentials plan (AAD Identity) or a Microsoft 365/Office 365 plan provides the following features in addition to the features that Microsoft Teams Free (classic) provides:

 - No user limit (with an enterprise license)
 - Exchange email hosting with customer email domain address